 Pricing: Percy has a free tier which provides 5,000 screenshots/month, unlimited team members, and unlimited projects.
-The Professional Plan starts at $149/month and includes unlimited users, cross-browser support, automatic browser upgrades, responsive visual testing, source code integrations, and 1 year build history.
+The Startup plan starts at $149/month and includes unlimited users, cross-browser support, automatic browser upgrades, responsive visual testing, source code integrations, and 1 year build history.

 With a visual regression testing tool, you can be confident your app is free of visual bugs that disrupt the user experience or erode your brand image.

 Rainforest QA’s no-code automated testing platform lets you build regression tests that automatically check the visual components of your app.
 It’s a scalable, all-in-one quality assurance solution that’s appropriate for small teams just getting started with automated testing or QA-mature teams regularly running 500+ automated software tests.